 An individual can be affected by hypoparathyroidism by two ways, hereditary genes or then acquired as a result of surgery.
-Whether it is hereditary or acquired, hypoparathyroidism is treated with calcium and vitamin D supplements to maintain the normal level of calcium in the blood.
+Whether it is genetic or acquired, hypoparathyroidism is treated with calcium and vitamin D supplements to maintain the average level of calcium in the blood.
 Vitamin D is necessary because it helps the body absorb calcium.

 Medications called diuretics are sometimes given to prevent too much calcium from being lost through the urine, a problem that can lead to kidney stones.
 Diuretics serve the purpose of controlling the amount of calcium and vitamin D supplements required by a healthy body.

 Hypoparathyroidism may be a chronic (long-lasting) condition that requires lifelong treatment in the form of calcium and vitamin D supplements.
 If hypoparathyroidism is diagnosed at an early stage, it is possible for the illness to be controlled with the right dosage of supplements and vitamins.
 This may also result in reduced symptoms, thereby resulting in an almost normal lifestyle.

 If hypoparathyroidism is diagnosed at an early stage and treated in time with the correct dosages of supplements and if a strict diet is followed, there are high chances that a person will be able to lead a healthy life with minimal symptoms.

 Prevention of Hypoparathyroidism